rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 that does not, the legacy endpoint will still provide its local IP addresses, and accordingly a direct connection can still be attempted, even though the legacy endpoint cannot resolve the mDNS names provided by the new endpoint.
-In the event the legacy endpoint attempts to resolve the mDNS name using Unicast DNS, this may cause ICE to take somewhat longer to complete, but should not have any effect on connectivity or media latency.
+In the event the legacy endpoint attempts to resolve mDNS names using Unicast DNS, this may cause ICE to take somewhat longer to complete, but should not have any effect on connectivity or media latency.